Frequently asked questions

 If you are coming to study in Australia on a temporary student visa it is a condition of your visa to take out appropriate health cover.
-Students from Sweden or Norway may have special arrangements.
+Students from Sweden, Norway, or Belgium may have special arrangements.
 See Overseas Student Health Cover for further information.

 - What is the Private Health Insurance Rebate?

 Most Australians with private health insurance currently receive a rebate from the Australian Government to help cover the cost of their premiums.
-The rebate, known as the Australian Government Private Health Insurance Rebate, is income tested.
-Most people receive a rebate of 30 cents for every dollar that paid for private health insurance.
+The rebate, known as the Australian Government Private Health Insurance Rebate, is aged-based and income tested.
 The rebate is available for people with Medicare eligibility.
 If you have a Lifetime Health Cover loading, the rebate does not apply to the LHC loading portion of your premium.

-If you are eligible for the rebate, you can have the rebate automatically deducted off your premiums, receive a direct payment from the Government, or claim it back at tax time.
+If you are eligible for the rebate, you can have the rebate automatically deducted off your premiums or claim it back at tax time.
 See Private Health Insurance Rebate for further information.